slabstech/gaganyatri.in/docs/deployment.md

 ### With Docker

 1. To deploy the application:
+  - Update Environment Variables for Docker
+    - Copy .env.prod.sample as .env.prod
+    - If required, change the database parameters

+  - Start the Containers
-   - `docker compose -f docker-compose.dev.yml up`
+   - `docker compose -f docker-compose.prod.yml up`
 2. To deploy the inference:
    - `docker compose -f inference-compose.yml up -d`